CanDIG/candig-api/docs/phenopackets_mapping.md

   - **Transformation:**
     - Map `procedure_concept_id` to Ontology Term.
     - If `procedure_concept_id` == `0`, parse `procedure_source_id` to Ontology Term
+    - Return as dict with `episode` ids as keys

 **SQL Check:**